by Chia, Joshua Yeong Jia and Goh, Lee Kim

-One of the earliest reports of a ‘character lottery’ operation running a lottery for three and four characters or digits (hence the acronym 4-D for four digits) in Singapore was in 1956, at the trial of a family, running such an illegal operation.
-A detective from Penang, Mr Gee Kok Weng, was brought to Singapore to testify as an expert witness.
-Gee gave the origin of the lottery as being from Kedah, when a schoolboy in 1951 raffled off his bicycle with tickets with two-digit numbers.
-The winning ticket would be the one whose numbers matched the last two digits of the first prize ticket drawn at the turf club sweepstake at that time.
-Lotteries being run in the case were three-digit ‘thousand character’ [千字] and four-digit ’ten thousand character’ [万字] lotteries.2
+One of the earliest reports of a lottery that used three (千字, or “thousand characters”) and four (万字, or “ten thousand characters”) digits in Singapore was in 1956, when members of a family who had been caught running an illegal gambling operation went on trial.
+A detective from Penang was brought to Singapore to testify as an expert witness.
+According to him, the lottery originated in Kedah in 1951, when a schoolboy raffled off his bicycle with tickets containing two-digit numbers.
+The winning ticket was the one whose numbers matched the last two digits of the first-prize ticket drawn at the turf club sweepstake.2

-Such illegal character lotteries quickly became a significant drain on the revenues of the turf clubs.3 The Singapore Turf Club lottery was the only form of legal gambling here, having been exempted from the law in 1928.4 In 1958, the Perak Turf Club introduced a two-digit lottery, after which, the Malayan turf clubs started a three-digit lottery.5 The Singapore Turf Club became the first to run a four-digit character lottery in 1966.6
+Illegal four-digit betting soon gained popularity in Singapore, which caused a significant drain on the revenues of the turf clubs.3 The Singapore Turf Club lottery was then the only form of legal gambling, having been exempted from the law in 1928.4 In 1958, the Perak Turf Club introduced a two-digit lottery, followed by a three-digit lottery among the Malayan turf clubs.5 In 1966, the Singapore Turf Club (STC) became the first legalised body in Singapore to operate a four-digit character lottery, known as Four Digits, to curb illegal betting.6

-Motorists slowing down at accident sites to note the registration numbers of vehicles involved in accidents for their 4-D bets is a well-known phenomenon in Singapore.11 Punters are also known to flock to remote parts of Singapore and Malaysia to pray to temple deities, in cemeteries and other sites reputed for giving winning numbers.12 They even turn up at murder sites in their hunt for “lucky numbers”, which could be in the form of registration numbers of police vehicles or unit numbers of blocks and apartments of the crime scene.13 Another lottery fad that gripped Singaporeans in the early 2000s, was rearing the Flowerhorn fish, commonly called Luohan, to decipher the spots and markings on their scales for lucky numbers.14
+Motorists slowing down at accident sites to note the registration numbers of vehicles involved in accidents for their 4D bets is a well-known phenomenon in Singapore.39 Punters are also known to flock to remote parts of Singapore and Malaysia to pray to temple deities, to cemeteries and other sites reputed for giving winning numbers.40 They even turn up at murder sites in their hunt for “lucky numbers”, which could be in the form of registration numbers of police vehicles or the block or unit numbers of the crime scene.41 Another lottery fad that gripped Singaporeans in the early 2000s was the rearing of the Flowerhorn fish, commonly known as the luohan, to decipher the spots and markings on their scales for lucky numbers.42

 2. Boy’s brainwave started it all.
 (1956, October 18).
 The Straits Times, p.
 9. Retrieved from NewspaperSG.